NeverAnIsland/RP/RPL-ETH-separation.md

 in the sence that they MUST consist of staked ETH and a bonded RPL to initialize and operate.

 ## Minipools change
-because either ETH part or RPL part is provided by a NO depending on realization.
+because either ETH part or RPL part is provided by a NO depending on implementation.

 ### ETH-centric minipools and RPL pool
 - node is registered by a person holding ETH